Opportunities for Graduate Study

-The Department of Romance Studies has particular strengths in interdisciplinary approaches to autobiography, editorial studies, film studies, Francophone studies, gender studies, globalization and migration, historiography, Holocaust studies, intellectual history, Latin American studies, law and literature, linguistics, literary theory, medieval and Renaissance studies, Modernism, philology, post-structuralism, psychoanalysis, queer theory, Realism, theatre and performance studies, Transatlantic studies, travel writing, and poetic traditions.
+The Department of Romance Studies has particular strengths in interdisciplinary approaches to autobiography, Brazilian and Caribbean literature, editorial studies, film studies, Francophone studies, gender studies, globalization and migration, historiography, Holocaust studies, intellectual history, the Latin American boom, Latin American studies, law and literature, linguistics, literary theory, medieval and Renaissance studies, Modernism, philology, post-structuralism, psychoanalysis, queer theory, Realism, Southern Cone literature, theatre and performance studies, Transatlantic studies, translation, and travel writing.

 With its many colleges and universities, Boston offers an uncommonly rich environment for graduate study.
-Our students are encouraged to pursue cross-disciplinary projects, and enjoy numerous opportunities for intellectual exchange with students and faculty from across Boston University and beyond.
-Our interdisciplinary programs and centers frequently host visiting filmmakers and authors, philosophers and musicians, diplomats and statesmen.
+Our students are encouraged to pursue cross-disciplinary projects across Boston University and beyond.
+Our centers and programs constantly host visiting filmmakers and authors, philosophers and musicians, diplomats and statesmen.
 Click here for a list of recent events.

-We offer courses on methodologically diverse topics in literature, film, and cultural studies and have close ties to Boston University’s highly-regarded Study Abroad programs, with opportunities for our graduate students to teach and do research abroad–for example in our exchange program with the Ecole Normale Supérieure in Lyon, BU’s Cultural Studies program in Buenos Aires, and the undergraduate programs in Madrid and Burgos..
+We offer courses on methodologically diverse topics in literature, film, and cultural studies and work very closely with Boston University’s highly-regarded Study Abroad programs.
+Our graduate students have opportunities to teach and do research abroad–for example in our exchange program with the Ecole Normale Supérieure in Lyon, BU’s Cultural Studies program in Buenos Aires, and the undergraduate programs in Madrid and Burgos..

-Our students receive rigorous training in pedagogy and the science of second language acquisition, and graduate with broad experience teaching language courses from across the curriculum.
-Advanced students serve as teaching assistants in writing, literature, and film courses and have have taught both Spanish and Portuguese.
+Our students receive rigorous training and broad experience in teaching both language and literature.
+Advanced students have served as teaching assistants in writing, literature, and film courses and have have taught both Spanish and Portuguese.

-In addition to presenting their work at conferences and in print, students have organized film festivals, contributed to Study Abroad programs, and earned the Graduate Certificate from Boston’s Graduate Consortium in Women’s and Gender Studies.
+In addition to presenting their work at conferences and in print, students have organized film festivals, performed community service, and earned the Graduate Certificate from Boston’s Graduate Consortium in Women’s and Gender Studies.

-Our students do well in their professional lives after graduating.
+Our students have achieved success in their professional lives.
 Recent grads have held fellowships with the ACLS and the UN, and continue to play leading roles at national cultural institutions in the United States and abroad.
 You can find our PhDs on the tenure track at major universities from Yale to Hobart & William Smith.